 The federal census of 1930 shows that the family had migrated to Beaver County, PA, where they were living in North Sewickley Township.
 That year, Everett was employed as a machinist in a local sheet metal company.
 Everett's half-brother Hobert Halfhill also moved his family to Beaver County sometime after 1930.

-By 1943, Everett and Hazel are believed to have relocated to Philadelphia, with the married sons Howard and Donald and their families remaining in Beaver County.
+By 1943, he is believed to have relocated to Philadelphia, with the married sons Howard and Donald and their families remaining in Beaver County.
+Their address in the early 1950s was 85 Black Walnut Lane in the Blue Ridge section of Levittown, Bucks County, PA.

 Son Donald E. Halfhill (1916-2002) was born on Nov.
 8, 1916 in Turtle Creek.
 He married Margaret Gossard (1917-1981), daughter of Charles and Nellie (Dunn) Gossard of New Brighton.
 They had one son, Donald F. Halfhill.
 The family resided at 925 Roosevelt Street in Conway, Beaver County.
 The Beaver County Times once reported that Donald worked as a sheet metal laborer with Local 12 and enjoyed operating ham radios as well as membership in the New Brighton Eagles and New Castle Masons.
 He also attended St. John Lutheran Church of Freedom.
 Margaret passed away at age 63 in the Medical Center of Beaver County on June 4, 1981.
 She was laid to rest in Sylvania Hills Memorial Park.
 As a widower, Donald relocated to Edenburg, PA, where his son made a home.
 He died in Jameson Memorial Hospital in New Castle, Lawrence County, PA at the age of 85 on June 27, 2002.
 His remains were returned to Beaver County to join his wife in eternal rest in Sylvania Hills Memorial Park.
 An obituary was published in the Beaver County Times.